talkedkestrel/ansible-playable/README.md

 Running `gulp test` will run the unit tests with karma.

+## Limitations

+Only compatible with Ansible version - <2.4.

 ## Improvements
 - Improve Logging
 - Improve Testing - add additional test cases